-These matters of opinion can be contentious.
-Forrester's clients hire us for our opinions, and Forrester Waves provide Forrester's clear, unambiguous call on the vendors and products in a particular market based on a comprehensive methodology.
-We are committed to providing an independent, authoritative voice that provides the highest-quality advice to our clients.
-Sometimes that mission may be in conflict with vendor viewpoints, which is why we crafted an escalation path.
-Know, however, that we are also committed to making sure all information in Forrester Waves is factually correct and that we follow the evaluation process and methodology correctly and fairly.
+Forrester is committed to providing an independent, authoritative voice that provides the highest-quality advice to our clients.
+Sometimes that mission may be in conflict with vendor viewpoints.
+We are committed to making sure all information in Forrester Waves is factually correct and that we follow the evaluation process and methodology correctly and fairly.
 Forrester will consider escalations under either of the following circumstances: